rylew2/portfolio-rylew/content/project/card-game.md

 - E2E tests - it would have been nice to add some cypress tests to get integration coverage
 - Data fetching - I didn't have time to get into it, but there is RTK Query and would be curious how that might overlap, enhance, or work in combination with GraphQL
 - It's a bit conflicting to have to sync the backend database "state" with the redux store, it felt a bit redundant to have both at times.
 Since I wanted to learn redux toolkit this was ok
+- Deploy the full stack app (it works fine locally for now)